jude253/RedditBotProject/README.md

 sudo pip install praw

+ALSO install NLTK and set it up from the command line:

+sudo pip install nltk

+then

+python -m nltk.downloader all

+then

+sudo python -m nltk.downloader -d /usr/local/share/nltk_data all

 This is a very helpful wrapper for the reddit api

 The praw.ini file stores your reddit login credentials and